jfmatt-zz/hero-petition/README.md

 ## How to Help

 Unfortunately, github won't allow the pdfs to stay in the repo (they're too big), so you'll have to download the pdfs if you'd like to help.
 Simply choose a page from a box (A-G) that have not been transcoded and get to it!.
 You'll notice the base CSV template already has the field headers you'll need to fill in for every signature row.

+### Steps

+* Fork this repo
+* Choose a box and a page to do.
+There will be between 1 and 15 rows to transcode.
+* Download that box's pdf (links below), find that page, modify the csv with your favorite spreadsheet editor.
+Make every attempt to fill in every row.
+* Once done, submit a pull request and I'll merge your changes in and send you my thanks.

 I hope to soon publish a TODO list of sorts, letting people know what has or has not been touched.

 ## Links to the PDFs